 The resident has several required teaching responsibilities during the year.
 Participation in Clinical Pharmacy Conferences and Journal Clubs are important elements in developing formal presentation and teaching skills.
 The resident is expected to provide a minimum of seven types of presentations throughout the year:

 - Staff development/Competencies

 Academic Practice is a longitudinal learning experience.
 Time will be spent completing campus activities outlined below and six weeks will coincide with an APPE block in the spring to allow for independent precepting of two APPE students.
 The purpose of the longitudinal academic practice rotation is to provide the resident with a feel for pharmacy practice from the standpoint of a clinical faculty member; as such, the resident will be required to participate in on-campus activities in addition to their clinical obligations.
-During the longitudinal portion of the academic practice rotation responsibilities for the resident at the WSOP will include:
+During the longitudinal portion of the academic practice rotation responsibilities for the resident will include:

 The resident will actively participate in nursing and pharmacy in-service education.
 The resident is expected to contribute to the education of the medical and surgical house staff during patient care rounds and in regularly scheduled conferences and is also involved in patient education where applicable.

 The resident will have an opportunity to directly precept PGY-1 pharmacy practice residents during the final 12 weeks of the program.
 This is applicable for PGY-1 residents completing clinical practice experiences within the core rotation areas.